1944 South Dakota–Minnesota tornado outbreak: Selected tornadoes

-Wilmot-Hiawatha Beach-Yankeetown, South Dakota and Minnesota
+Summit-Wilmot-Hiawatha Beach, South Dakota/Yankeetown-Beardsley, Minnesota

 The largest, strongest, most destructive, and most violent tornado of the outbreak was the Wilmot-Hiawatha Beach-Yankeetown tornado of Grant, Roberts, Big Stone, and Traverse Counties in South Dakota and Minnesota.
 It began its semi-long tracked terror at 23:15 UTC or 5:15 p.m.
 CST, just north of 150th Street in Grant County, where it headed on a northeasterly path.
 It crossed 5 miles south of Summit, South Dakota, and preceded on its path to Wilmot, South Dakota.
 Wilmot's damage was described as being devastating, for damage southwest and south of Wilmot included no debris being left on the foundations of a previous home/s and farms.
 The tornado made its way up (still on a northeasterly path) over South Dakota Highway 15, and to the unincorporated community of Hiawatha Beach (north of Madsen Beach) on Big Stone Lake.
 Damage was not listed for Hiawatha Beach, although devastation was likely.
 It crossed Big Stone Lake into Minnesota, just south of the unincorporated community of Yankeetown.
 A church known as the Holden Lutheran Church was destroyed afterward as it was moving northeast with a mess of debris, and its old bell that was on the ground mostly in the same condition as it was beforehand up upon the church tower.
 A witness reported that the tornado blew her barn and other buildings away, but the cows inside were untouched and still standing in their regular positions.
 The tornado started to weaken and arrived just 3 miles south of Beardsley, Minnesota.
 Finally, the tornado dissipated in a farmer's small lake or pond 3 miles east of Beardsley.
 It had kept a complete northeasterly course the entire way, with no apparent loops or changes.
 Damage amounts are unknown but are estimated to be around $500,000 (1944 USD), with accounts generally unregarded besides in newspapers from after the event.
 It killed 8 and injured 43 others.
 Windspeeds were estimated to be between 261 and 318 mph (an average F5 speed).
 The tornado had a width of around 1,500 yards and traveled a total of 30 miles during its lifetime.
 Damage from the event could be referred to as EF-4 on the Enhanced Fujita Scale, for some damage is not strong enough for an EF-5 rating.
 Photos of the event were only present in a few newspapers during the time and are now preserved today.